jconwell3115/jconwell3115/README.md

-# 👋 Hey there, I'm Jonathan!
+# 👋 Greetings and welcome to my README! :alien:
-**Network Automation Enthusiast, saving the world one network automation at a time**
+**I am a Network Automation Enthusiast, saving the world one network automation at a time**

 ---